From railways to robots, engineers are behind some of the most amazing things that we use in our everyday lives.

 There are a huge range of engineering careers, from the electrical engineers who developed your phone to the software engineers who designed the apps on it.
 Then there are civil engineering jobs which involve designing the railways, buildings and bridges you use every day, and the environmental engineers who create structures to protect the environment.

 Engineers use their technical know-how and lateral thinking skills to come up with ways to make our buildings, technology and machines faster, stronger and safer.

 What engineering jobs can I do?

 Almost every gadget or built object you see has had a contribution from an engineer.
-The engineering field in the UK employs 5.6 million people.
+There are about half a million engineers working in the UK, while the industry as a whole employs almost two in 10 people in the workforce.
 So there are plenty of different job roles within the sector to choose from.
 Engineering careers include:

 - Chemical engineers: Create products from raw chemical materials and have been behind some of our biggest discoveries from nuclear science to paper, plastics, drugs, and even new kinds of food.

 - Civil engineers: These engineers are needed for big construction projects like bridges, hospitals, skyscrapers and roads.
 There are lots of civil engineering jobs within this area, including structural engineers, who work closely with architects to choose the right materials to make sure buildings stay standing.